 BRIDGES: Oh, man.

-SAGAL: C, that's what Kincaid, the photographer says in a moment of passion, "I am the highway and the peregrine and all the sails that have ever went to sea."
+SAGAL: That's what Kincaid, the photographer says in a moment of passion, "I am the highway and the peregrine and all the sails that have ever went to sea."

 BRIDGES: OK, well, there you go.

 SAGAL: Yeah, well.